mostmojo/log/log.md

 • With SASS, ensure to think simplistically, apply general styling (color, padding, etc), a container, then go deeper into elements whether left or right, item, link, :hover&focus states.

+• When building components, understand that there are various checks in a CMS setting that should be applied. i.e. - `{% set image = entry.listingImage|length ? entry.listingImage[0] : entry.primaryImage|length ? entry.primaryImage[0] ?? null %}`, giving the client more space to do as they wish.
+The styling in the component will _not_ include layout.
+The grid & general appearance should be integrated inside the `listing page` where the element/card, etc will be rendered into.

 **Link(s) to work**

 1. [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)